 13. VUDU (US-only)

-VUDU is another video streaming service, however unlike Amazon Prime, Netflix and Hulu, it does not offer an all-you-can-eat monthly streaming subscription.
+VUDU is another video streaming service, however unlike Amazon Prime, Netflix and Hulu, this smart TV app doesn't offer an all-you-can-eat monthly streaming subscription.

 Instead titles are rented or bought on an individual basis, and the site runs frequent sales where you can grab a bargain.
 Rentals run from between $0.99 and $5.99, and purchases from $4.99 to $24.99.

 While VUDU's library of movies is much smaller than Netflix's, its model relies on having titles available to stream as soon as the home release hits.
 This is opposed to Netflix who tend to feature older films in their library.